nsnsolutions/RPC.Utils/README.md

 - helpers: Simple helper functions for doing commen things.
 - Executor: RPC Execution workflow manager.
+- DocumentClient: DynamoDB Access client that takes advantage of chaching.
 - Logger: Logger with logLevel support and extra methods to target sev.
-- CachedTable: A data access class that uses Redis and DynamoDB.
 - Person: A object that can be used to check a users access level.
 - FilterHelper: A class for building complex dynamo filters.
+- CachedTable: DEPRICATED.
 - ServiceProxy: DEPRICATED.

 ### helpers